Izzy-2023/seir-seal-unit4-project4-backend/README.md

 | is_admin | BooleanField | Indicates if the user is an admin (for users) |

 ## Route Tables

-For backend Applications you'll want to detail the different routes and types of your request your server can receive.
-There are three main things to define.

-- The endpoint: the URL to which the request must be made
-- The method: the type of http method the request should be
-- The response: what the response should be, a web page, json data, etc.

-You should also include any additional notes on any special headers that may be used and so forth.

 |Route Name | Endpoint | Method | Description |
 |---------- | -------- | ------ | ----------- |